Cambio-Labs/cambio-compass/README.md

-# Cambio Compass: Developer Onboard Instructions
+# Technical Project Overview

-**Cambio Compass** is a tool that focuses on giving low-income entrepreneurs a clear, guided path to the support they need.
-It’s a fast, personalized matching tool designed to simplify the search for business support and growth opportunities in NYC.
-By answering a brief, tailored survey, entrepreneurs can surface their unique profile and pinpoint their specific business needs.
-Cambio Compass then cuts through the noise—instantly curating relevant resources, educational programs, and opportunities that not only match their eligibility, but also align with what they’re genuinely looking for.
+**Cambio Compass** is a tool for low-income entrepreneurs to understand and access the support they need based on their profile and goals.

 ## Features